 I could have replaced the other switches with a simple Lutron Claro switch for about $6.
 My choice was either that option or buy a new wallplate each time I replace a switch.
 I chose the new wallplate option.

-Replacing the Existing Driveway Light Switch
+Converting the Existing Driveway Light Switch Into a Caseta Outdoor Light Timer

 Removing the Existing Switches